Overview – Murchison Falls NP

 Murchison Falls NP, part of the greater Murchison Falls Conservation Area (MFCA), offers excellent wildlife viewing.
 The MFCA includes Kaniyo Pabidi, which is a great place for chimpanzee tracking.
 Most big safari animals are easily seen, including four of the Big Five.
 The Victoria Nile bisects the park.
 At Murchison Falls, the Nile is channeled through a narrow cleft in the Rift Valley escarpment.
 Boat trips to the spectacular Murchison Falls, perhaps the most impressive waterfall in East Africa, are a highlight – especially if you hike to the top where the immense power of the Falls is best appreciated.

 - Top wildlife viewing

-- Very scenic park with possibly the best waterfall in East Africa
+- Very scenic park with possibly the most scenic waterfall in East Africa

 - One of the few places to find the shoebill